eduardohitek/go-crawler/README.md

 # go-crawler
-an webcrawler written in go
+A webcrawler written in go